appsmithorg/appsmith-docs/website/docs/reference/widgets/table/editable.md

 # Inline Editing

 This page provides information related to all the editable column properties.
 You can enable the **Editable** property either by selecting the checkbox in the Table's column property settings or directly from the individual column settings.
-By enabling inline editing and marking specific columns as editable, users can update data directly from the UI by double-clicking on the desired cell
+By enabling inline editing, users can update data directly from the UI by double-clicking on the desired cell

 For more details on how to configure queries to edit or add rows using inline editing, see [Edit Table Data Inline](/reference/widgets/table/inline-editing).

 <ZoomImage
-  src="/img/column-editable.gif"
+  src="/img/new-edit-inline.gif"
   alt=""
   caption=""
 />